HOMELESS FAMILY SERVICES

 Nicole is just one of the single mothers who escaped homelessness last year with help from Our Family Services.
 When she came to us, Nicole was homeless and unable to shelter her infant daughter.
 Soon, Nicole was able to move into a home of her own and was reunited with her baby.
 Together they thrived and, when she left the program, Nicole was maintaining stable employment and had re-enrolled in school.

-*Name has been changed to protect client confidentiality
+*Name and photo has been changed to protect client confidentiality

 Our Family Services’ Housing programs provide emergency shelter and rapid re-housing for families experiencing homelessness.
 Each of our housing programs includes intensive case management and provides job search guidance.
 Homeless individuals, couples, and families live in apartments of their choosing throughout the community and work closely with their case manager to develop family goal plans that identify short- and long-term objectives with timelines for overcoming barriers to self-sufficiency.
 Limited funds are also available to help low-income families avoid homelessness.

 Our Family participates in the community-wide Coordinated Entry assessment and referral system to fill openings in our homeless housing programs.
 That system includes a general assessment of housing needs and resources and prioritizes completing VI-SPDAT (Vulnerability Index – Service Prioritization Decision Assistance Tool) assessment application tools for households that:

 - are literally homeless (on streets, in vehicle, at emergency shelter, etc.); or